 Buying anything online comes with inherent risk.
 You need to make sure the company shipping you the product has a good reputation and has your best interest at heart.
 When it comes to memory foam hybrid mattresses for side sleepers, buying a mattress online is actually less risky than buying in a store...but why?

 Most mattress stores have commission-based sales people.
 They're not as interested in pairing you with the right bed for your pressure points as they are interested in talking you into the bed they make the most money on.
 If you choose to buy a hybrid mattress (foam and pocketed coils) online, you skip the sleazy sales team.
 You get to take your time and read real-world reviews.
-Mattress companies know you need to feel comfortable making such a large investment.
-This is why its the industry standard to provide at least 30 days to try out a new mattress, and almost all companies offer free shipping and returns.
+Most of the best mattress companies out there know you need to feel comfortable making such a large investment.
+This is why it's the industry standard to provide at least 30 days to try out a new mattress, and almost all companies offer free shipping and returns.

 Sure, you can't lay on the mattress before you make a purchase...but even if you could, it wouldn't give you an accurate view of how the bed will feel for longer periods of time.
 If you forego the chance to lay on the mattress for a few minutes and in turn get the option to test the mattress out for 30 days or more, with the option of free returns, it's a no brainer.

-Side sleeping doesn’t have to mean uncomfortable nights and lots of pillow to prevent pain.
-Instead, you can consider one of the hybrid mattresses we have tested to provide you with that great night’s sleep everyone needs.
-Stop struggling with traditional mattresses and find one that works to support the side sleepers among us.
+Side sleeping doesn’t have to mean uncomfortable nights and lots of pillows to prevent pain.
+Instead, you can consider one of the hybrid mattresses we tested for side sleepers to provide you with that great night’s sleep everyone needs.
+You can Rest assured that none of our top picks for soft mattresses will disappoint you.
+It's high time you stop struggling with traditional memory foam mattresses and find one that works to support the side sleepers from us.